davidwisch/physicscode/site/examples/basic_reading_writing.markdown

 <div class="to-top"><a href="#top">(Top of Page)</a></div>
 <div style="clear: both;"></div>

-Reading and writing data files in Python is painless.
+Reading and writing data files in Python is relatively painless.
 See the examples below for further explanation.

-You can find more about reading and writing files in Python in their [offial documentation](http://docs.python.org/tutorial/inputoutput.html#reading-and-writing-files).
+You can find more about reading and writing files in Python in their [official documentation](http://docs.python.org/tutorial/inputoutput.html#reading-and-writing-files).

 **Jump To**